Asbestos Analytical & Environmental Consulting

 Asbestos in the Home

 If you are thinking about starting repairs, maintenance or renovations and your home is pre 2000 you should consider that there may be asbestos in some of the building products you are may be removing.
 What does it look like?
 Not all asbestos looks like fluffy insulation or textured ceilings.
 Asbestos was commonly mixed with other building products meaning it may be present in other building materials, flooring for example.
 Some products are not a significant risk when they are intact and sealed, however there is a risk that fibres will be released to the air if cutting, scrapping, sawing, stripping and removing materials.
 Asbestos fibres are a well known health hazard.
-The Ministry of Health also provides information for members of the public.
+Health New Zealand Te Whatu Ora also provides information for members of the public.

 Asbestos containing materials or ACM's come in all shapes, sizes and colours.
 There are three main types — blue, brown and white asbestos, and all were used in many building products.
 Asbestos was often mixed with other materials so in many cases it is almost impossible to identify by eye whether or not it is present in suspect materials.
 The only way to be certain if your home contains asbestos is to have materials sampled and tested in an accredited laboratory.
 If you are engaging builders and other tradesmen your home becomes a workplace, an asbestos management plan, ideally containing an asbestos register should be provided, your tradesmen may ask you for an asbestos survey or as at least evidence that materials have been tested.
 You should consider having an asbestos survey completed.
 We can assist.